-- 1. By designing an integrated written project as described below, or - 2.
-By selecting an approved job experience for the summer after their second year in which they will engage in work that meets the requirements for the MPH practicum field experience
+- (1) By designing an integrated written project as described below, or - (2) By selecting an approved job experience for the summer after their second year in which they will engage in work that meets the requirements for the MPH practicum

-Please note students will not also be able to count any practicum work toward their JD requirements if receiving compensation for the practicum work.
-Students should make an appointment with the practice team (mph-practice@hsph.harvard.edu) in the Harvard Chan School's Office of Educational Programs, and with April Pettit (apettit@law.harvard.edu), Associate Director of Academic Affairs in the HLS Office of Academic Affairs, early in their second year to discuss which option is most suitable and any related time-sensitive requirements.
+If receiving compensation for the MPH practicum work, students will not be able to count the work toward their JD requirements.
+Students should make an appointment with the practice team (mph-practice@hsph.harvard.edu) in the Harvard Chan School's Office of Educational Programs, and with April Pettit (apettit@law.harvard.edu), Associate Director of Academic Affairs in the HLS Office of Academic Affairs, early in their second year to discuss their options and any related time-sensitive requirements.